cglacet/bear/README.md

 * :warning: Make sure to backup your notes before trying this, or just try it in [test mode](#use-in-test-mode).
 * :date: This will change modification dates of the modified notes (I would like to solve this and asked for help [here][help needed]).
-* :computer: Install scripts are mainly disgned for non-developpers, if you are confortable with git/python it may be more confortable for you to proceed with the [manual installation](#Manual-installation).
+* :computer: Install scripts are mainly disgned for non-developers, if you are confortable with git/python it may be more confortable for you to proceed with the [manual installation](#Manual-installation).

 **Back references to notes**
 ```bash